Phineas and Ferb: Crossovers and short series

-Fireside Girls scrapped and unconfirmed spinoff series
+Fireside Girls scrapped spinoff series

 On June 22, 2010, the co-creators of this series revealed that they wish to make a spin-off series about Isabella and the Fireside Girls.
-Whether this show will happen is still unconfirmed as of late 2011.
-However, the show later got scrapped in which, is explained with more details in an online interview by Dan Povenmire in 2020 on YouTube.
+However, Povenmire confirmed in a 2020 interview that the show had been scrapped.

 Video games

 In 2009, Disney licensed a Nintendo DS video game titled Phineas and Ferb.
 The game's story follows the title characters as they try to build a roller coaster.
 The player controls Phineas, Ferb and occasionally Perry the Platypus.
 Phineas scavenges for spare parts for the roller coaster while Ferb fixes various objects around town, gaining access to new areas as a result.
 Ferb can also construct new parts of the coaster and its vehicle-themed carts.
 Each activity features a short mini-game.
 The game was well-received and garners a 76.67% on GameRankings.
 A sequel entitled Phineas and Ferb: Ride Again was released on September 14, 2010.
 Another game, Phineas and Ferb: Across the 2nd Dimension, was released for the Wii and PlayStation 3 platforms in 2011.

 In 2012, Walt Disney World opened an interactive game based on the series at Epcot, titled Agent P's World Showcase Adventure, which centered around Perry and Dr. Doofenshmirtz, based on the previous attraction Kim Possible World Showcase Adventure.

 Also in 2012, Disney Mobile launched a mobile game titled Where's My Perry? for iOS and Android.
 It was based on Disney's popular Where's My Water? game, using similar physics.

-In 2013, Disney commissioned Majesco Entertainment to create Phineas and Ferb: Quest for Cool Stuff, which was released for the Xbox 360, Wii U, Wii, Nintendo 3DS and Nintendo DS platforms.
+In 2013, Disney commissioned Majesco to create Phineas and Ferb: Quest for Cool Stuff, which was released for the Xbox 360, Wii U, Wii, Nintendo 3DS and Nintendo DS platforms.

 Phineas and Agent P appear as playable characters in all the video games of the Disney Infinity series.
 As with the other playable characters in the games, tie-in figures for them were also released.